bklynhlth/.github/profile/README.md

-bklynhlth is a small team of clinicians, scientists, and engineers based in brooklyn, new york. check us out at www.bklynhlth.com
+bklynhlth is a small team of clinicians, scientists, and engineers out to solve the measurement problem in health. check us out at www.bklynhlth.com